Bill Harlow

 Bill Harlow (born May 30, 1950) is a retired U.S. Navy captain, author, and public relations specialist.
-He has been the top spokesperson for the Central Intelligence Agency (CIA) and worked in the White House dealing with National Security Media issues.
+He was the top spokesperson for the Central Intelligence Agency (CIA) and worked in the White House dealing with national security media issues.

 Publications

 Circle William

 Circle William is a novel about two brothers.
-One brother, Jim, is the White House Press Secretary and his younger brother, Bill, is the captain of the USS Winston Churchill.
-When the United States' Government learns of Libya's plan to drop chemical weapons on the Israeli Knesset, they must work together.
+One brother, Jim, is the White House press secretary and his younger brother, Bill, is the captain of the USS Winston Churchill.
+When the United States government learns of Libya's plan to drop chemical weapons on the Knesset in Jerusalem, Israel, they must work together.
 Their first step is to prepare for a chemical, nuclear, or germ attack otherwise known as to set a "Circle William."
-What complicates their mission is Washington Post journalist, Sue O'Dell, who plants to write a feature on Bill.
+What complicates their mission is Sue O'Dell, a journalist at the Washington Post, who plans to write a feature on Bill.